MCEmperor/cobalt/README.md

 Cobalt does not build all programs when it is executed.
 Instead, only source code which is out of date is being updated.
 Internally, Cobalt uses **Make** to determine whether a file should be updated.
-First, the project file is checked and a `Makefile` is generated in some cache directory.
+First, the project file is checked and a `Makefile` is generated in some cache directory (default `/tmp/.cobalt/cache`).
 Then Cobalt lets Make build the necessary source files.

 # How to use `cobalt`?